≡ Menu

 • Or even a conformational disorder.

-It results in thinning of the joint cartilage and swelling in the articular cartilage that joins the joints together.
-Fatty acids then build up in the joints and these joints swelling then cause further pain.
+Regardless of the cause, it results in thinning of the joint cartilage and swelling in the articular cartilage that joins the joints.
+Fatty acids build up in the joints, causing swelling, causing further pain.

 Worse yet…